GSA/fpki-guides/_profiles/23_all_piv_auth.md

 | **Subject Public Key Information**  |   For RSA, must be at least 2048 bit modulus, rsaEncryption {1.2.840.113549.1.1.1}.<br>For ECC, implicitly specify parameters through an OID associated with a NIST-approved curve referenced in NIST SP 800-78-4.<sup>[7](#7)</sup>   |
 | **Signature**   |   sha256WithRSAEncryption {1.2.840.113549.1.1.11}<br>or ECDSA with appropriate hash.   |

-## Mandatory Extensions Common to All PIV Classes for Authentication
+## Mandatory Extensions Common to PIV, Derived PIV, and PIV-I Authentication

 | **Mandatory<br>Extension** |  **Critical** | **Value** |
 | :-------- | :-----: | :----- |